maverickNerd/Preparation-Guide-to-OSCP/Information Gathering/Active_Information Gathering.md

 One final one-liner I use a lot is to get the output of a subnet mask, something like:

 nmap -sL -n 10.10.10.1/24 | grep report | cut -d " " -f 5 >>  ips.txt
-This will simply print all of the hosts in the range given as individual IP addresses, very useful when you don't have a subnet calc on hand or want unique ips for other tools!
+This will simply print all of the hosts in the range given as individual IP addresses, very useful when you don't have a subnet calculation on hand or want unique ips for other tools!

 Nmap Reference Guide - https://nmap.org/book/man.html
 Nmap Cheatsheet: https://blogs.sans.org/pen-testing/files/2013/10/NmapCheatSheetv1.1.pdf